 To get started, create or link your bank account to QuickBooks or Xero.
 This bank account will represent the accrual account credited when your Amazon store makes a sale.
 I dubbed this account the "Amazon Payment Account" on my accounting software (feel free to name it however you would like).

 It's very important to note that the system that I've described below considers Amazon income to be earned once the customer completes the transaction.
 This is very important because the alternative way of accounting for this is to calculate income when Amazon actually distributes cash.
-This way, we're able to get the exact same revenue numbers which Amazon reports to the IRS using the 1099-k form.
+This way, we're able to get the exact same revenue numbers that Amazon reports to the IRS using the 1099-k form.

 Entering into QuickBooks / Xero